01 of 19

 When planning your summer cookout, having plenty of soft drinks on hand is always a good idea.
 But it's also nice to offer some other non-alcoholic beverages, such as a delicious iced tea or homemade lemonade.
 (You can let people combine the lemonade and iced tea to make their own Arnold Palmers.)
 Surprise your guests with green lemonade, which has a bit of kiwi for color and sweetness, or a mint lassis made with plain yogurt and fresh mint; both are amazingly refreshing.

 Cold beer is always welcome on a summer day, but if it's hot out, be sure to have plenty of water on hand and encourage your guests to partake.
 Flavorful beverages can delight and make excellent use of the fresh produce available in summer, bringing flavor and sweetness.
-Add a fruity note to some summer classics with a cherry gin and tonic or cherry margaritas.
+Add a fruity note to some summer classics with a cherry gin and tonic.
 Very refreshing is a cucumber martini, which can be quite powerful so be sure to encourage your guests to try it on the rocks if it's hot out.

 Sangria is always fun at a party and can be made with a variety of fruits and flavors, such as raspberry lemonade sangria.
 For something different, serve a Pimm's cup, the classic British summer refresher, or a Tinto de Verano, literally "red wine of summer," a simple mix of lemon-lime soda and red wine.
 It goes down like lemonade so watch yourself!